Geodesic slice sampling on Riemannian manifolds: Methodology: Geodesic slice sampling

-The third class of MCMC-methods on Riemannian manifolds employs geodesic flows.
-In \cite{mangoubi2018rapid}, the authors analyze a geodesic random walk on Riemannian manifolds with positive bounded curvature, which is invariant with respect to the Riemannian measure.
-This analysis has been extended in \cite{goyal2019sampling} to arbitrary target probability measures on manifolds with bounded non-negative curvature by adding a Metropolis-Hastings-like acceptance step resulting in a geodesic Metropolis-Hastings algorithm.
-Note that a similar approach has been taken before in \cite{lee2017geodesic} to target the uniform distribution on a polytope by equipping it with a Hessian structure.
-In addition to this class of Metropolis-Hastings algorithms, there already exist MCMC-methods for specific manifolds that combine slice sampling with geodesic, that is, for distributions on $\mathbb{R}^d$ there is Hit-and-Run slice sampling \cite{latuszyinski2014convergence,Mackay}, and for distributions on hyperspheres there is geodesic slice sampling on the sphere which uses great circles in stead of straight lines \cite{habeck2023geodesic}.
+The third class of MCMC-methods on Riemannian manifolds employs geodesic flows. \citet{mangoubi2018rapid} analyse a geodesic random walk on Riemannian manifolds with positive bounded curvature, which is invariant with respect to the Riemannian measure.
+This analysis has been extended in \citep{goyal2019sampling} to arbitrary target probability measures on manifolds with bounded non-negative curvature by adding a Metropolis-Hastings-like acceptance step resulting in a geodesic Metropolis-Hastings algorithm.
+Note that a similar approach has been taken before in \citep{lee2017geodesic} to target the uniform distribution on a polytope by equipping it with a Hessian structure.
+In addition to this class of Metropolis-Hastings algorithms, there already exist MCMC-methods for specific manifolds that combine slice sampling with geodesics, that is, for distributions on $\mathbb{R}^d$ there is Hit-and-Run slice sampling \citep{latuszynski2024convergence,Mackay}, and for distributions on hyperspheres there is geodesic slice sampling on the sphere which uses great circles instead of straight lines \citep{habeck2023geodesic}.
 They can both be viewed as special cases of GSS.